Eyuvaraj/LLM-Hackathon-IITM/README.md

 # IITM_BOT Project

-This project consists of an interactive chatbot (`IITM_BOT`) and a FastAPI backend.
+This project consists of an interactive chatbot (`IITM Infobot`) and a FastAPI backend.
 The chatbot helps students with questions about the IITM BS degree program by providing information on courses, the application process, and general advice.

 ## Project Structure